MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingSNIAndImmortals/README.md

 - fixed size (cf [AccelerometerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/AccelerometerData.java) source file)
 - variable size (cf [MessengerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/MessengerData.java) source file)

+For fixed size data, there is one consumer (written in Java) and three producers (one written in Java, two written in C).
-There is one consumer (written in Java) and two producers (written in C) for each kind of data.
+For variable size data, there is one consumer (written in Java) and two producers (written in C).

 Data is exchanged via message queues.
 A Java wrapper has been created to access the C message queues API.
 This wrapper is defined in the [NativeQueueWrapper](/NativeQueueWrapper) project.

 * The producers send data at a fixed period if space is available in the relevant queue.
-* The consumer gets new data from the message queue as soon as it is available.
+* The consumers gets new data from the message queue as soon as it is available.
 If no data is available immediately, the queue wrapper will block until some becomes available.

 The following steps will be taken :

 * Project setup
 * Java design
+	* Fixed size data exchange
+		* Java data class
+		* Java producer class
+		* Java consumer class
+	* Variable size data exchange
-	* Java data classes
+		* Java data class
-	* Java consumer classes
+		* Java consumer class
 * C design
 	* C data structs
 	* C producer tasks